 Stay here It’s not the most glamorous place to stay, but what the cosy B&B Shore Cottage lacks in style it makes up for with location.
 Seemingly perched on the edge of the world, this remote hideaway is just a ten-minute walk from Luskentyre beach and offers a homely base to explore the rest of the island.
 From £500 per week at low season.

 Best for A good ol’ bucket and spade holiday right by a rainbow lineup of beach huts.

 One of Bude’s best-loved beaches, Summerleaze is the embodiment of the classic British seafront.
-Perfect for families who want more home comforts, cute beach huts are available to hire in a range of prices – splash out on a seafront hut from £32, or bag a quieter four-berth set back from the crowds from just £8.
+Perfect for families who want more home comforts, cute beach huts are available to hire in a range of prices – splash out on a seafront hut out of season from £35 for a week.
 At low tide a paddling pool emerges, as does an expanse of golden sand for walks along the coast.
 And there’s no need to bring a packed lunch – the family beach has brilliant bars and restaurants within walking distance.
 Dust off the sand and head to Temple for fresh sourdough loaves, bright seasonal lunches and exceptional coffee.

 Need to know Dogs should stay on a lead from 10am to 6pm.

 Get there Closest train station is Okehampton, a 50-minute drive away.

 Stay here The Beach (yes, that’s the hotel’s name) balances style and charm with slick contemporary rooms and a traditional Victorian terrace overlooking Summerleaze beach.
 The restaurant showcases the best of Cornish produce, while the beach bar comes to life with live music on Sunday afternoons.
 Rooms from £125 per night.

 Best for Sunny picnics on the grass overlooking the sea.